bsu-cs-jb/cs-411-docs/project-02/specification.md

 ## Due Date: Sunday Oct 1, midnight

 - Part 1 is due Sunday Sept 17 at midnight.
-- I will work to review Part 1 in the following week
-- We will continue to study component lifecycle and React Native Navigation to prepare for Part 2
+- We will continue to study component lifecycle and React Native Navigation to prepare for Project 2
-- Part 2 will be due 2 weeks later, Sunday Oct 1 at midnight
+- Project 2 does not currently have a scheduled due date

 ## Goal